 Microvascular Complications: Eye, Kidney, and Nerve Disease

-- Eyes: High blood sugars for a long period of time can cause cataracts and/or retinopathy in the eyes.
+• Eyes: High blood sugars for a long period of time can cause cataracts and/or retinopathy in the eyes.
 Both can cause loss of vision.
-To avoid eye problems associated with diabetes, keep your blood glucose within range and have yearly eye check-ups that include a dilated eye examination by an eye doctor specialized in diabetic retinopathy to monitor your eye health.
+To avoid eye problems associated with diabetes, keep your blood glucose within range and have yearly eye check-ups that include a dilated eye examination by an eye doctor specializing in diabetic retinopathy to monitor your eye health.

-- In type 2 diabetes, some people will already show signs of nerve damage when they’re diagnosed.
-This is very serious as complications are already existing and better control is must.
+• In type 2 diabetes, some people will already show signs of nerve damage when they’re diagnosed.
+This is very serious as complications are already existing and better control is a must.

 Macrovascular Complications: The Heart, Brain, Blood Vessels and Feet